johnschriner/presentations/digitalocean.md

         nano /var/www/mediawiki/LocalSettings.php

-Paste all of the text, press control-o to save the file and keep the file named LocalSettings.php This file can be edited to change the name of the MediaWiki or edit many of the configurations from web setup.
+Paste all of the text, press the shortcut _control-o_ to save the file and keep the file named `LocalSettings.php`.

+This file can be edited to change the name of the MediaWiki or edit many of the configurations from web setup.
-Once that file is saved, either click the **enter your wiki** link or enter the wiki by going to _http://[SERVER_IP]/mediawiki/index.php_
+Once that file is saved, either click the **enter your wiki** link or enter the wiki by going to `http://[SERVER_IP]/mediawiki/index.php`

 ##A Note on Adding Extensions
 MediaWiki's [_Get Extensions_](https://www.mediawiki.org/wiki/Category:Extensions) page showcases hundreds of extensions to add to MediaWiki.
 Many of these extensions can be setup using a php script and simply editing _LocalSettings.php_.